 3. Get a Dog

-Getting a dog was the one non-negotiable thing with Janette.
+Getting a dog was the one non-negotiable thing with my wife.
 She made it clear that if we got married, we needed to get one.

 When I was a kid, our family had a dog which was not a good fit for our family.
 It was too big, too hyper, shed a lot, ate the plants, and needed more exercise than anyone was willing to give it.
 We still feel guilty about it to this day.